-Timeliness, quality, and cost are the key focal areas of our global logistics operations at EMC, as our customers expect our product to be delivered on time, in perfect condition, and at a competitive price.
-We have consistently found that working to reduce our carbon impact helps us execute on these objectives.
+Timeliness, quality and cost are the focus of our global logistics operations at EMC, as our customers expect our product to be delivered on time, in perfect condition and at a competitive price.
+Working to reduce our carbon impact helps us execute on these objectives.
 For example, choosing a transport route or mode with a lower carbon footprint often leads to lower cost.
-By route consolidation, mode of transport optimization, and logistics carrier engagement, we are able to reduce GHG emissions from product shipping.
-In 2014, we implemented an enterprise data management system that will help us track our carbon performance goals for our global logistics operations.

 Logistics Carbon Footprint and Intensity Approach and Performance

-The footprints presented here include our inbound, outbound, interplant, and customer service transportation and logistics operations, except for in-country goods freighting for Australia, Brazil, Japan, Russia, and South Africa.
+1 The footprints presented here include our inbound, outbound, interplant, and customer service transportation and logistics operations, except for in-country goods freighting for Brazil, Japan, and Russia.

 Partnering with Our Carriers

 We have continued our membership in the U.S. Environmental Protection Agency (EPA) SmartWay program as a shipping company.
 This program helps freight carriers and their customers improve efficiency and decrease greenhouse gases and air emissions.
 In 2014, more than 98 percent of our U.S. domestic freight was transported by U.S. Environmental Protection Agency (EPA) SmartWay-member carriers.
 This percentage is being restated from last year (up from 94 percent).
 We will provide the 2015 information once we submit our report to EPA based on the 2016 SmartWay schedule.